avaframe/AvaFrame/docs/moduleAna1Tests.rst

-This test produces a summary figure combining a comparison between the analytic and simulation result (cross cut along the flow direction) as well as a bird view and an error measure plot as shown in :numref:`fig-damBreak`.
+This test produces a summary figure combining a comparison between the analytic and simulation result (cross cut along the flow direction) as well as a bird view and an error measure plot as shown in :numref:`fig-damBreakExample`.

-.. _fig-damBreak:
+.. _fig-damBreakExample:

 .. figure:: _static/damBreakTestExample.png
         :width: 90%